-Full description of the 34 police corruption types
+Fuller description of the 34 police corruption types:

 Category & Corruption type Description

 Political

-1. Unclear domestic policing strategy Poorly conceived strategy/policy can serve as the entry-point for high level corruption: a vague or unpublished policy not only sets the wrong 'tone from the top' but can encourage individual divisions within the organisation to be opaque in their dealings
+1. Biased domestic policing strategy Poorly conceived strategy/policy can serve as the entry-point for high level corruption: a vague or unpublished policy not only sets the wrong 'tone from the top' but can encourage individual divisions within the organisation to be opaque in their dealings

-2. Improper allocation & distribution of funds The process through which money is allocated must be transparent accountable and thorough.
-Funds should be earmarked and distributed according to public and institutional needs.
+1 2.
+Improper allocation & distribution of funds The process through which money is allocated must be transparent accountable and thorough.
+Funds should be earmarked and distributed according to public and institution needs.
 3. Political interference Politicisation of a force violates the necessary independence required for effective rule of law.
 Such interference can lead to high-level government officials influencing key decisions taken by those on the ground.
-4. Malign influence of interest groups A small group may control the police for their over group's interests therefore undermining the police's role as a service provider for all.
+4. Malign influence of interest groups A small group may control the police for their own group's interests therefore undermining the police's role as a service provider for all.
 5. Penetration by organised crime Organised crime penetrates police establishments through means such as facilitating protection from prosecution, turning a blind eye to illegal activities, or in the worst cases, active involvement of officers.
-6. Unreasonable performance targets Political requirements to attain unrealistic target in policing may encourage officers to alter statistics in order to make them appear more favourable.
-7. Weak independent oversight Weak and partial oversight can reduce public confidence in the police if corruption allegations are inadequately addressed and improperly punished.
+6. Unreasonable performance targets Political requirements to attain unrealistic targets in policing may encourage officers to alter statistics in order to make them appear more favourable.
+7. Purposefully weak oversight Weak and partial oversight can reduce public confidence in the police if corruption allegations are inadequately addressed and improperly punished.
 Inadequate monitoring can lead to greater willingness to participate in corrupt activities.
 Finance 8.
 Improper asset disposals Illegal selling or disposal of assets in collusion with the purchaser without proper authority.
 Assets may outlive the purpose for which they were intended but remain valuable in monetary terms.
 9. Weak financial control Poor controls, especially over travel and expenses, are easily exploited by officers.
+10. Private business Police groups or individuals using police resources to run private enterprises.

-10. Misuse of resources for private security Police personnel operating for profit by providing protection to groups or individuals.
-11. Private business Police groups or individuals using police resources to run private enterprises.
+11. Misuse of resources for private security Police personnel operating for profit by providing protection to groups or individuals.
 12. Facilitation payments A payment made to secure or expedite the performance of a routine action to which the payer has legal entitlement.
 Personnel 13.
 Poor leadership behaviour Poor attitudes towards corruption and professional integrity have a rapid effect across the service.
 This is especially strong in policing, due to the inherent hierarchical command structure.
-14. Abuse of payroll, promotions, rewards, appointments HR system functioning on the basis of favouritism and/or bribery 15.
+14. Nepotism: Abuse of payroll, promotions, rewards, appointments HR system functioning on the basis of favouritism and/or bribery 15.
 Salary chain theft Corrupt extraction of money due for police officer salaries from the passage of funds from treasury to ministry to local police forces 16.
-Integrity failures Failure of values and standards 17.
+Integrity failures: weak values and standards Failure of values and standards 17.
 Criminal activities Where officers are directly involved in illegal activities in collusion with others.
-18. Personal problems (e.g. drugs, gambling) Corruption due to officers open to extortion and/or in need of money to fund their habit.
+18. Personal problems (e.g. drugs, gambling, being blackmailed) Corruption due to officers open to extortion and/or in need of money to fund their habit.
 19. False personal asset declaration Knowingly false declarations of personal assets to hide corrupt proceeds.
-20. Lack of post rotations Lack of rotation between roles and locations, especially higher risk positions, allow corruption opportunities to develop
+20. Rotations: Lack of rotations, or showing favour in desirable rotations Lack of rotation between roles and locations, especially higher risk positions, allow corruption opportunities to develop Procurement